BarelyAPrincess/ChioriWebServer/docs/plugins/README.md

 ### [WIP] Interactive Console Plugin
 Implements the Interactive Console found in older versions of Chiori-chan's Web Server.
-Originally intended to serve as an example how to load Native Libraries using the built-in plugin feature that can be enabled within the `config.yaml` file.
+Originally intended to serve as an example how to load Native Libraries using the built-in plugin feature that can be enabled within the plugin's `config.yaml` file.

 ### [WIP] Lua Plugin
 Implements the Lua Programming Language as a Server Scripting Language.
 Also associates the `.lua` file extension with the new Scripting Engine.